abhimantiwari/abhimantiwari.github.io/_posts/2021-05-12-Error-while-loading-IIS-Worker-Process.md

  lodctr /e:PerfProc
  ```

-<p>To ensure that Performance Counters has been Enabled, run the below command and see if the Performance counter is enabled now (as shown below).
-If so, you can reload the IIS and see if workder process is loading fine now. </p>
+<p>To ensure that Performance Counters has been Enabled, run the below command, and see if the Performance counter is enabled now (as shown below).
+If so, you can reload the IIS and see if worker process is loading fine now. </p>

 ```ruby
 lodctr /q:PerfProc